Frezyx/delau/README.md

 # delau
-Todo list with speech recognition
+Todo list with speech recognition and custom markers